Nadirkhan98/Github_rep_Nadir_Layla/README.md

 - Run `npm start`

 ## Use
-- Enter a username in the input field to find out key metrics from their github repos
+- Enter a username in the input field to find out key metrics from their GitHub repos